 Whether it's for initial sales interactions, technical support, or onboarding sessions, scheduling meetings to talk to customers is crucial for business success.
 It is also an important part of the customer lifecycle.

-Consequently, recipients are able to access your availability in real-time and book a meeting to talk to you.
+Consequently, recipients are able to access your availability in real time and book a meeting to talk to you.
 This eliminates delays and long email chains, thus saving time for all concerned parties.

 The example below shows a booking link added to an email signature.
-Those interested in talking to Kane can book a slot in his calendar using the booking link provided.

 Disclaimer and Legal Requirements